Development and Peace (Canada): History

-Development and Peace was established in 1967 by the Canadian Conference of Catholic Bishops in response to Pope Paul VI's encyclical letter Populorum Progressio, which says that Development is the new word for Peace.
-Peace is not simply the absence of warfare, based on a precarious balance of power.
-It must be built daily, and it must strive towards a more perfect justice among human beings (Populorum Progressio, 65).
+In 1967, the Canadian Conference of Catholic Bishops established Development and Peace in response to Pope Paul VI's encyclical letter Populorum Progressio on the topic of "the development of peoples".
 Along with the other principles of Catholic social teaching, that founding principle still guides Development and Peace today.

-Members
+Since 1994, Development and Peace has been a member of the Halifax Initiative, a coalition of Canadian non-governmental organizations for public interest work and education on international financial institutions.
+In 2001, Development and Peace became the official Canadian member of the global confederation Caritas Internationalis.

+In 2012, after a policy change of the Canadian International Development Agency, Development and Peace saw its funding from the government decrease by two thirds.

+In April 2018, a conflict arose between Development and Peace and the Canadian Bishops, who accused the organisation of promoting or tolerating contraception.
+This conflict lasted for several years and led to a review of whether the work of the more than 200 partner organisations of Development and Peace aligned with the Church's social and moral teachings.
+After three years of investigations by the Canadian Bishops Conference, Development and Peace continued its work with all but 24 partner organisations.

+Structure

-Development and Peace has 10,600 members (volunteers) across Canada.
-They contribute to educating the Canadian public and Canadian politicians about social justice and international development issues.
+In 2023, Development and Peace had more than 12,700 members across Canada.
+They are volunteers who contribute to educating the Canadian public and Canadian politicians about social justice and international development issues.
 They organise fundraisers and participate in the governance of the organisation.
 Members elect representatives to the National Council and its various committees.
-Currently, the President of the National Council is Evelyne Beaudoin, member of Development and Peace from Manitoba.

-In addition to a head office in Montreal and satellite offices in Toronto and Ottawa, Development and Peace has 9 small regional offices staffed by Animators, who train and empower members as agents of change.
+In addition to two national offices in Montreal and Toronto, Development and Peace has 15 smaller regional offices staffed by Animators, who train and empower members as agents of change.
 Development and Peace welcomes volunteers of all faiths to join the movement to build a world of justice.

-International Programs
+Work

-The organisation's regular programming spans 33 countries in Africa, Asia, Latin America and the Middle East.
+The organisation's regular programming spans more than 30 countries in Africa, Asia, Latin America and the Middle East.
 Individual projects are proposed by partner organisations - generally local non-governmental organisations or social movements.
 The programs and projects are meant to support the poor as they improve their living conditions in a sustainable way and increase their participation in their country's development.

 Several times a year, program officers from Development and Peace's main office in Montreal, Quebec, visit the partners to evaluate progress, provide training and resources, foster networking between organisations and plan future activities.

-Emergency Relief

 Development and Peace's emergency program exists for one purpose: to provide aid to needy individuals and communities.
-Much of this work is done through Caritas Internationalis, one of the world's largest humanitarian aid networks.
+Much of this work is done through the other member organisations of Caritas Internationalis, one of the world's largest humanitarian aid networks.